hpc-carpentry/hpc-chapel/episodes/02-variables.md

-const y = 50;                   // column number of the desired position var delta: real;                // here we will store the greatest difference in temperature from one iteration to another var tmp: real;                  // for temporary results when computing the temperatures const tolerance = 0.0001: real; // smallest difference in temperature that would be accepted before stopping const outputFrequency = 20: int;   // the temperature will be printed every outputFrequency iterations
+const y = 50;                   // column number of the desired position var delta: real;                // here we will store the greatest difference in temperature from one iteration to another var tmp: real;                  // for temporary results when computing the temperatures const tolerance: real = 0.0001; // smallest difference in temperature that would be accepted before stopping const outputFrequency: int = 20;   // the temperature will be printed every outputFrequency iterations
 ```

 ::::::::::::::::::::::::::::::::::::: keypoints